ericwindmill/flutter-by-example-www/content/lessons/dogs_app/basic_ui/dog_widget.md

     // setState tells Flutter to rerender anything that's been changed.
     // setState cannot be async, so we use a variable that can be overwritten setState(() {
-        renderUrl = dog.imageUrl
+        renderUrl = dog.imageUrl;
     });
   }
 ```

-Now we have a dog avatar, that's properly getting the url to render.
+Now you have a dog avatar, that's properly getting the url to render.

-Let's start building the Card layout and add our image.

-In order to get overlap look of the card, we're going to use the built in widget `Stack`.
+In order to get overlap look of the card, use the built-in widget `Stack`.

 The `Stack` widget lays out it's children relative to it's edges.